 - From research with European partners (2015 - 2017) on decarbonising the passenger car fleet in Europe, we show that a transition to a 100% zero-emission fleet in 2050 will result in a reduction in cumulative CO2 emissions of 2.2 gigatons in 2020 to 3.9 gigatons in 2050 (compared to existing EU targets).

 For some years now, the proportion of electrically powered vehicles has also been increasing for vans.
 For Connekt, we analyse the new sales and second-hand market, make a forecast of the growth and propose policy directions to accelerate the growth of the share of zero-emission delivery vans.
 The cautious conclusion is that there will be an increase from 100,000 electric vans in 2025 to 200,000 in 2030.
-Read more about what still needs to be done to achieve this in the report ’Elektrische bestelauto’s in Nederland’.
+Read more about what still needs to be done to achieve this in the (Dutch only) report ’Elektrische bestelauto’s in Nederland’.

 Electric trucks and buses